Pytest & CI

 for item in items:

-if "slow" in item.keywords:
+if fast_mode and "slow" in item.keywords:

 item.add_marker(skip_slow)